Writing Fantasy In Slovenia: An Interview With Author Andrew Anzur Clement

 Final thoughts on Slovenia or Ljubljana?

 Slovenia is a great place to get inspiration, because it’s a country with a rich and complex history.
-Since I moved here, I’ve already been inspired to write an outright historical series set during the Yugoslav conflicts of the 1990’s, after I finish Voyages of Fortune.
+Since I moved here, I’ve already been inspired to write an outright historical series set during the Yugoslav conflicts of the 1990’s.
 The working title is Tito’s Lost Children and the first book will deal with Slovenia’s Ten Days War of Independence.
 I’m really excited about both series, and glad I decided to move here!

 Read about Andrew’s finding family roots in Slovenia here!

-Since this interview was conducted in 2018, Andrew has finished and already published Voyages of Fortune and Tito’s Lost Children books.
+Since this interview was conducted in 2018, Andrew has finished and already published Voyages of Fortune and the whole series of Tito’s Lost Children books.